 Reporting a concern to safeguarding

-Whilst all face-to-face Scout meetings, activities and events are suspended, the Safeguarding Team are aiming to keep their service 'business as usual' as far as possible in the current climate.
+Whilst we are still subject to various restrictions for meeting face to face within the Scouts, the Safeguarding Team are aiming to keep their service 'business as usual' as far as possible in the current climate.
 They recognise that there may be subjects who await outcomes to remove them from suspension and in these uncertain times, the safeguarding process may add to their anxiety.
 Therefore, the team propose that Commissioners utilise technology available to them to continue with necessary parts of the safeguarding process.

-The District Commissioner must follow the Child Protection policy at all times.Discover the Safeguarding procedures
+The Commissioner must follow the Safeguarding policy at all times.Discover the Safeguarding procedures

-The roles and responsibilities of a Safeguarding Awareness Co-ordinator
+The roles and responsibilities of a Safeguarding Advisers

-The role of the SAC is to support the development of safeguarding awareness in their local areas.Discover more about accountabilities
+The role of the Safeguarding Adviser is to support the development of safeguarding awareness in their local areas.Discover more about accountabilities

 The Scouts Safeguarding and Vetting Service Standards